In most situations, inheriting a legacy is a good thing, but not in IT.

 For example, a financial firm may be unknowingly passing on its market share to an online competitor because its own outdated technology cannot process transactions as efficiently.

-2. Legacy poses a grave security risk
+2. Legacy systems pose a grave security risk

 • No updates make them non-compliant with the latest security standards.
 Therefore, no security treatments against any latest malware.

-• Such security setbacks and lack of cybersecurity readiness of any business system can lead to data and revenue losses.
+• Such security setbacks and the lack of cybersecurity readiness of any business system can lead to data and revenue losses.

-Diane Chaleff, product manager, office of the CTO for Google Cloud says, “Outdated technology forces us to work within its constraints, instead of doing what’s best for the business.”
+Diane Chaleff, product manager, office of the CTO for Google Cloud, says, “Outdated technology forces us to work within its constraints, instead of doing what’s best for the business.”

-4. High maintenance and operational cost
+4. High maintenance and operational costs

 5. Inconsistencies in data